Install Homebrew

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-After the install finishes, the script prints two eval lines for shell setup.
-On Apple Silicon you must add brew to your PATH yourself — the installer does not do this in your shell config.
+When it finishes, the script prints two eval lines for shell setup.
+On Apple Silicon you have to add brew to your PATH yourself.
+The installer won't touch your shell config for you.

 # add brew to PATH on apple silicon (zsh)